Cross-Border Mergers of Limited Liability Companies

 For intra-group cross-border mergers the procedures in Cyprus are simplified thus attracting a great deal of foreign investments.

-On the other hand, a share acquisition as such, refers to the procedure whereby the acquiring shareholder acquires all or part of the shares of the target company, a process which involves drafting and negotiating joint venture agreements, subscription agreements and shareholders agreements governing the management and operation of the acquired company.
+A share acquisition as such, refers to the procedure whereby the acquiring shareholder acquires all or part of the shares of the target company, a process which involves drafting and negotiating joint venture agreements, subscription agreements and shareholders agreements governing the management and operation of the acquired company.

 Our firm has participated in a significant number of merger & acquisition transactions in Cyprus and abroad.
 Our expertise in this area includes: